equinor/omnia-tutorial/docs/presentations/introduction.rst

     * The story is key.
     * Explain how this relates to data architecture
     * Show github repository and present agenda
+    * Exercises to introduce concepts.
+Fine if they don't complete anything as we have clear interfaces between each part and completed end points you can reference if you don't get yours completed.

 ----